Equivariant nonabelian Poincar\'e duality and equivariant factorization homology of Thom spectra: Introduction

 In this paper, we apply this philosophy to equivariant Thom spectra and equivariant factorization homology.
-We give a construction of equivariant Thom spectra reminiscent of that of Ando--Blumberg--Gepner--Hopkins--Rezk \cite{ABGHR}, as a colimit in parametrized higher categories.
-We also show that it is a symmetric monoidal functor, and that its properties ensure that it respects equivariant factorization homology.
-This is \cref{thm-fh-thom}:
+A point-set model of the equivariant Thom spectrum functor was constructed by Lewis and May in \cite[X.3.1]{lewis1986equivariant}.
+We give an alternative construction of it, reminiscent of the Thom spectrum construction of Ando--Blumberg--Gepner--Hopkins--Rezk \cite{ABGHR}, as a colimit in parametrized higher categories.
+We then prove the properties of this equivariant Thom spectrum functor that govern its interaction with equivariant factorization homology.
+Here $\B$ denotes the Picard $G$-space of the $G$-category of $G$-spectra; at the orbit $G/H$, its value is the $H$-space $\operatorname{Pic}(\Sp^H)$.